 Walk around Margalla Hills

 Its name is composed of the terms “Mar ” and “galla”.
 “Mar” means snake in Pashto and Farsi and “Galla” means herd.
-So you can make an idea that the area is full of snakes in its land hides a large number of poisonous snakes including cobras.
-Yeah, don’t be afraid, human access made them back to areas much less crowded, we did not see a single one.
+So you can make an idea that the area is full of snakes including a large number of poisonous snakes like cobras.
+Yeah, don’t be afraid, human access made them back to areas much less crowded, we did not see a single one during our visit.

-While Islamabad is a considerably green city (thanks to its planning), it is never enough, so a good plan is to escape to the mountains, especially when they are offering such an impressive view.
+While Islamabad is a considerably green city (thanks to its planning), no city is green enough for us, so a good plan is to escape to the mountains, especially when they are offering such an impressive view.
 They also include trekking routes for walking lovers, one of the easiest routes It’s the one linking the zoo to Daman-E-Koh.
+Please do not support animal tourism visiting the zoo.

 How to get to Margalla Hills?

-We recommend a whole day in Margalla Hills, relax, there you have public services such as restaurants or bathroom.
+We recommend a whole day in Margalla Hills, relax, and enjoy the public services in the area (is easy to find restaurants, restrooms and other facilities).
 Remember, bring always loads of water with you.

 It is an ideal place for walks, a small picnic or even some aquatic activity.